-Legacy thinking in relation to sales forces, sees companies hold misconceptions hiring salespeople for their company.
+Legacy thinking, in relation to sales forces, sees companies hold misconceptions about hiring salespeople for their company.

 Hiring for connections instantly provides a sense of comfort and security for a company.
 It is perceived to significantly reduce the risk of a bad hire.
-It is a common belief that candidates connections will translate into positive sales results.
+It is a common belief that a candidate’s connections will translate into positive sales results.
 Unfortunately, all this proves is that the salesperson may have worked in the industry for some time and knows the names of key customers within the sector.
-Upon closer inspection, we can see that this premise does not necessarily support the conclusion for a successful hire.
-The relationships may account for mere name-dropping or at the very least an association.
+Upon closer inspection, we can see that this premise does not necessarily support the conclusion of a successful hire.
+The relationships may account for mere name-dropping or, at the very least, an association.

 In a successful selling situation, the company that provides the best business case will win the sales irrespective of standing relationships.

-When you ask an HR manager to assess the performance of interviewees, the general responses may include, nervousness, anxious, or restlessness.
+When you ask an HR manager to assess the performance of interviewees, the general responses may include nervousness, anxiety, or restlessness.
 These behaviours are common and expected, as many candidates feel enormous pressure during an interview.
 This cannot be said with salespeople.
 They are paid communicators and relish the pressure of first appointments and managing people to their end game.
-During an interview, the questions are often predictable and with a little research, they can answer them the way you like to hear it.
+During an interview, the questions are often predictable, and with a little research, they can answer them the way you like to hear them.
 This performance does not necessarily translate well into the field.
-In the field, the customer has objections, often unpredictable questions whilst they are scrutinising a sales offer.
+In the field, the customer has objections, often unpredictable questions, whilst they are scrutinising a sales offer.